sig-gis/kaza-lcms/ProjectWorkflow.md

 Upload CEO-derived Reference Polygons to GEE:
 1. Export the completed survey data out of Collect Earth Online as a CSV.
 2. In the GEE Code Editor (code.earthengine.google.com), in the Assets tab at the top-left, click New and select CSV file (.csv) under Table Upload.
-3. Select the source file, and name the new GEE asset, ensuring it will be uploaded into your intended GEE Asset folder.
+3. Select the source file, and edit the GEE asset path.

 GEE Asset Display: